Apothecary Diaries Inspired Hairpin

 Personal

-Started off with just an idea- I already knew I wanted to make a hairpin.
+Things started off with just an idea- I already knew I wanted to make a hairpin.
 However, I wasn’t sure how to do any of this at all, or if it was even possible for me to do it myself.

 keeping in mind the average length of a hairpin, I tried to find references to match the ratio of design at the top, to length at the bottom.